Where performance counts!

 Kerry

-Dog Walk: Safely negotiating the dog walk at a gallop requires that the dog have an acute awareness of where she is placing her feet.
+Dog Walk: Safely negotiating the 48" high dog walk at a run requires that the dog have an acute awareness of where he is placing his feet.
 Like all other skills, this one has to be taught.

 Dustin